 - 13.1.1.
 The Avanti Schools Trust's policy on the prevention and management of bullying is set out in a separate document and is reviewed annually by the Board and is then localised and reviewed by each SSC.
 This policy includes reference to all prejudice related bullying.
 We acknowledge that to allow or condone bullying may lead to considerations under child protection procedures. - 13.1.2.
-We recognise that children and young people can also be vulnerable to physical, sexual and emotionalbullying and abuse by their peers or they may be the perpetrator of such behaviour.
+We recognise that children and young people can also be vulnerable to physical, sexual and emotional bullying and abuse by their peers or they may be the perpetrator of such behaviour.
 We will always address such abuse seriously, involving partner agencies where required.
-We will remain alert to the possibility that a child or young person who has harmed another may well also be a victim.
-Staff should not dismiss some abusive sexual behaviour as 'normal' between young people and should not develop high thresholds before taking action.
-Equally, abuse issues can sometimes be gender specific e.g. girls being sexually touched/assaulted and boys being subject to initiation/hazing type violence.
+We will remain alert to the possibility that a child or young person who has harmed another may well also be a victim. - 13.1.3.
+We recognise the different forms child-on-child abuse can take and that this can take place in person and online, such as: - 13.1.3.1.
+Bullying (including cyberbullying, prejudice-based and discriminatory bullying).